mhussar/iff-chatgpt-api-tutorial/README.md

 -conda install openai <br>
 -conda install -c conda-forge python-dotenv<br>
 -open vs code and open the tutorial folder<br>
--control + shift + P, Python:Select interpreter, search for conda environment you created to set VS code project to that env<br>
+-control + shift + P, Python:Select interpreter, search for conda environment you created to set VS code project to that env<br><br><br>

+Remember to create a ".env" file and place it in the root of your project where you're running the main script.<br>
+inside the ".env" file should look something like this: <br>
+OPENAI_API_KEY=your-api-key-here   #openai<br>
+PINECONE_API_KEY=your-api-key-here #pinecone.io<br>